cybertraining-dsc/fa20-523-326/project/project.md

 Indian Agriculture sector has been playing a vital role in overall contribution to Indian Economy.
 Most of the rural community in the nation still make their livelihood on Dairy Farming or Agriculture Farming.
 Dairy Farming itself has been on its progressive stage from past few years and it is contributing to almost more than 25% of Agriculture Gross Domestic Product (GDP) [^3].
 Livestock rearing has been integral part of rural community of the nation and this sector is leveraging the economy in big way considering the growth seen.
 Livestock production plays major role in life of farmers.
 It provides food, income, employment.
 It also does other contributions to the overall rural development of the nation.
 The output of livestock rearing such as milk, egg, meat, and wool provides everyday income to the farmers on daily basis, it provides nutrition to consumers and indirectly it helps in contributing to overall national economy and socio-economic development of the country.

+Figure 1 shows world wide share of milk production from buffalo breed.
+Figure 2 highlights top 3 contributes to milk production.
+Figure 1 shows that India is the highest buffalo milk producer in the world.
+The world buffalo population is estimated at 185.29 million, spread in some 42 countries, of which 179.75 million (97%) are in Asia (Source: Fao.org/stat 2008).
+India has 105.1 million and they comprise approximately 56.7 percent of the total world buffalo population.
+During the last 10 years, the world buffalo population increased by approximately 1.49% annually, by 1.53% in India, 1.45% in Asia and 2.67% in the rest of the world.

 ![Milk Production World](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/milk_production_world.png)

 **Figure 1:** Production of Milk, whole fresh buffalo in World + (Total), Average 2013 - 2018